fenok/react-router-typesafe-routes/README.md

         return String(value);
     },
     getTypedParam(value) {
-        // We don't have helpers for configuring parsing error result.
         // We throw the error here, but we could also return undefined or something else. if (typeof value !== "string") {
             throw new Error("Expected string");